-Slip stitches are often used when shaping a garment, to move the yarn across a group of stitches without adding to the height.
+Slip stitches are one of the basic crochet stitches that are often used when shaping a garment or to move the yarn across a group of stitches without adding to the height.
 They are also used to join circles when working in rounds, to add decorative elements to any basic crochet fabric, or to join different pieces of crochet fabric together.

 Slip Stitch Crochet - Supplies